 10. Is the IMA Health Plan considered ACA compliant?

 Yes.
 The health plans and rating structure of the IMA Health Plan meets all coverage mandates and compliance requirements of the Affordable Care Act (ACA).

-11. Will other non-medical ancillary insurance products be offered on a group basis through the IMA Health Plan?
+11. Are other non-medical ancillary insurance products offered on a group basis through the IMA Health Plan?
 If so, which ones?

 12. Our company’s SIC code falls outside the eligible range of 2000 – 3999.
 What options are available for our business and our employees?